HR Leadership

 Pluto offers HR and DEI departments real-time dashboards that identify gaps in representation, sentiment differences between groups, and cultural trends over time.
 It contrasts your organization’s DEI data against industry peers – giving insight into what is propelling progress and what needs attention.

-Pluto’s suggestions are only so great as the data you feed into it.
+Keep in mind: Pluto’s suggestions are only so great as the data you feed into it.
 If your people data is bad or inconsistently tagged, the platform’s suggestions may not be so smart.
 Best outcomes arise from cross-functional alignment with IT and people analytics.

 Crescendo